Power BI Tutorial

 A word on Filters

 Filters hide rows that don’t fit given criteria.
-A calculation after filtering out data will be applicable only on a row which matches those criteria.
+A calculation after filtering out data will be applicable only to rows which match those criteria.

 Power BI DAX Functions